I replicate our skills with machines to realize what does (not) really make us humans.

 Advising

 I enjoy mentoring younger students and coadvising them on their thesis.
-If you are super passionate about AI and looking for what to do next or for a thesis (maybe an AI agent for a board game involving a cool challenge?) feel free to reach out at [my last name] at di.uniroma1.it!
+If you are super passionate about AI and looking for what to do next or for a thesis (maybe an AI agent for a board game involving a cool challenge?) feel free to reach out!

 Students I am advising/had advised on their BSc/MSc thesis: